department-of-veterans-affairs/curl-action/README.md

 # cURL for GitHub Action

 You can use this action to perform REST API requests, using the [axios](https://github.com/axios/axios) module.
+This action has been upgraded to run on node.js 20 and higher

 # Usage